Skip to main content

-create scaffolds files, config, and starter scripts for the selected template and optionally installs dependencies.
+create scaffolds files, configuration, and starter scripts for the selected template and optionally installs dependencies.

 When to use create